The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 The day to day work of healthcare managers and administrators is the same as that of any kind of manager—processing paperwork, organizing staff, working the phones to unsnarl supply tangles and line up resources.
 But it’s also exciting stuff… the adrenaline hits when you are down two ICU beds and a multi-patient trauma report comes in from EMS only four minutes out.
 Lives rest on your decisions, big and small.

 It’s great work for anyone who thinks on their feet and has a can-do attitude no matter what the odds… the same kind of person who thrives in the service.
-And it’s a pretty sure bet for a job in the coming decades – according to the Bureau of Labor Statistics (BLS), the field of medical and health services managers is expected to grow by 32 percent between 2020 and 2030.
+And job prospects are expected to be strong in the coming decades – according to the Bureau of Labor Statistics (BLS), the field of medical and health services managers is expected to grow by 32 percent between 2020 and 2030.

 Healthcare Administrators Earn Salaries that Reflect the Responsibility They Bear

-That 32 percent is much faster than the average rate of growth for American jobs, and it has some predictable effects—high salaries, for one thing.
+That 32 percent is much faster than the average rate of growth for American jobs, and it has some predictable effects—strong salaries, for one thing.

 For 2021, BLS found the median salary for medical and health services managers came out at $101,340.